POSSIBILITIES

 Do not make these mistakes in your Canadian Resume.

 An average Canadian recruiter spends 6 seconds looking at a resume.
-You need to get their attention within this time, and make them like your resume to call you for the job interview.
-In this blog, we share at the 12 common resume mistakes you MUST avoid to be called for a job interview.
+You need to get their attention within this time, and make them like call you for the job interview.
+In this blog, we share the 12 common mistakes you MUST avoid to be called for a job interview.

 1. Don’t mention your education first.
 Start with your professional experience.